kerenli/Cyclizability/README.md

 pip install -e .
 ```

-Run `dnacycp-cli ` directly to see whether it is installed properly.
+Run `dnacycp-cli ` to see whether it is installed properly.

 ```bash
 dnacycp-cli
 ```

-After call of DNAcycP, you may want to close the virtual environment by using
+Once done with DNAcycP for prediction, you can close the virtual environment by using:
 ```bash
 deactivate
 ```

-To reuse DNAcycP in the already set virtual environment, run
+Once the virtual environment is deactivated, you need to re-activate it before you run another session of prediciotn as follows:
 ```bash
 cd dnacycp-main
 source env/bin/activate test